Synchronous condenser

 In electrical engineering, a synchronous condenser (sometimes called a syncon, synchronous capacitor or synchronous compensator) is a DC-excited synchronous motor, whose shaft is not connected to anything but spins freely.
-Its purpose is not to convert electric power to mechanical power or vice versa, but to adjust conditions on the electric power transmission grid.
+Its purpose is not to convert electric power to mechanical power or vice versa, but to adjust conditions on the three phase electric power transmission grid.
 Its field is controlled by a voltage regulator to either generate or absorb reactive power as needed to adjust the grid's voltage, or to improve power factor.
-The condenser’s installation and operation are identical to large electric motors and generators (some generators are actually designed to be able to operate as synchronous condensers with the prime mover disconnected).
+The condenser’s installation and operation are identical to large electric motors and generators.
+(Some generators are actually designed to be able to operate as synchronous condensers with the prime mover disconnected).

 Increasing the device's field excitation results in its furnishing reactive power (measured in units of var) to the system.
 Its principal advantage is the ease with which the amount of correction can be adjusted.